CanastaWiki/Canasta-CLI/README.md

 ` sudo canasta create -w "My Wiki" -n wiki.my.com -i mywiki -a admin -o docker-compose `

-This command will create a canasta installation with a Wiki named ` My Wiki `, hosted at domain ` wiki.my.com `, admin name as ` admin `, using the orchestrator ` docker-compose `.
-This also sets a unique ID `mywiki` to the Installation.
-Which can be used to start, stop, delete instances without moving into the installation folder.
+This command will create a Canasta installation with a wiki named ` My Wiki `, hosted at domain ` wiki.my.com `, with the admin name ` admin `, using the orchestrator ` docker-compose `.
+This also sets a unique ID, `mywiki`, for the installation, which can then be used to start, stop, and delete that instance from the command line.